 Key results are an equally important part of the formula.
 They are decisive in whether an objective has been met or not.

-There are 2 kinds of key results:
+There are two kinds of them:

 Below are some key value-driven results:

 Take a look at the table of key action-driven results and their value equivalents: